Mary Anning: Illness and death

 After Anning's death, Henry De la Beche, president of the Geological Society, wrote a eulogy that he read to a meeting of the society and published in its quarterly transactions, the first such eulogy given for a woman.
 These were honours normally only accorded to fellows of the society, which did not admit women until 1904.
 The eulogy began:

 I cannot close this notice of our losses by death without adverting to that of one, who though not placed among even the easier classes of society, but one who had to earn her daily bread by her labour, yet contributed by her talents and untiring researches in no small degree to our knowledge of the great Enalio-Saurians, and other forms of organic life entombed in the vicinity of Lyme Regis ...

-Henry Stuart Fagan wrote an article about Anning's life in February 1865 in Charles Dickens' literary magazine All the Year Round (though the article was largely plagiarised and was long mistakenly attributed to Dickens) that emphasised the difficulties Anning had overcome, especially the scepticism of her fellow townspeople.
-He ended the article with: "The carpenter's daughter has won a name for herself, and has deserved to win it."
+An anonymous article about Anning's life was published in February 1865 in Charles Dickens's literary magazine All the Year Round.
+The profile, "Mary Anning, The Fossil Finder," was long attributed to Dickens himself but, in 2014, historians of palaeontology Michael A. Taylor and Hugh Torrens identified Henry Stuart Fagan as the author, noting that Fagan's work was "neither original nor reliable" and "introduced errors into the Anning literature which are still problematic."
+Specifically, they noted that Fagan had largely and inaccurately plagiarised his article from an earlier account of Anning's life and work by Dorset native Henry Rowland Brown, from the second edition of Brown's 1859 guidebook, The Beauties of Lyme Regis.
+The article emphasised the difficulties Anning had overcome, especially the scepticism of her fellow townspeople.
+Fagan ended the article with: "The carpenter's daughter has won a name for herself, and has deserved to win it."